materialscloud/mz-bokeh-package/README.md

 On **staging** or **production**, set the following environment variable ```ENVIRONMENT=`staging` or `production` ``` and provide the API key via the URL arguments.
 For example: `http://localhost:5006/correlation?api_key=valid_key`

-To install branches during development, edit the `master` with the branch name.
+To install a branch during development, edit the `master` with the branch name.
 This will work for both options above.

 ## Changes and Version Number